platformsh/platformsh-docs/docs/src/dedicated/overview/security.md

 ### AWS

 AWS EBS Volumes are encrypted on Platform.sh Dedicated sites are fully encrypted.
 Keys are managed by AWS’s KMS (Key Management Service).
 AWS automatically rotates these keys every three years.
-In some cases, temporary storage (eg swap) is stored on unencrypted local storage volumes.
+In some cases, temporary storage (such as swap) is stored on unencrypted local storage volumes.

 ### Azure